-The Council is not required to raise council tax to cover depreciation and impairments.
-However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated on a prudent basis determined by the Council in accordance with the Statutory Repayment of Loans Fund Advances.
+The Council is not required to raise council tax to cover depreciation, revaluation and impairments losses or amortisation.
+However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement, equal to an amount calculated on a prudent basis determined by the Council in accordance with the Statutory Repayment of Loans Fund Advances.
 This is known as the Loans Fund principal repayments.
-Depreciation and impairment losses are replaced by Loans Fund principal repayments in the General Fund Balance, by way of an adjusting transaction within the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.
+Depreciation, revaluation and impairment losses and amortisation are replaced by Loans Fund principal repayments in the General Fund Balance by way of an adjusting transaction within the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.